lupyuen/lupyuen.github.io/src/zig.md

 (Like when LoRaWAN introduces new Regional Frequencies for wireless comms)

-Any rewrites for these projects will need to incorporate the updates very quickly.
+Any rewrites of these projects will need to __incorporate the updates__ very quickly.
+Which makes the maintenance of the rewritten projects super painful.

 TODO

-We will have trouble syncing future updates to the C code

 And we can't afford to make any code changes to the C code, in case the upstream code changes (e.g. new LoRaWAN Regions)